 - Different options on the same underlying asset and same expiration can have different implied volatility.

 - Options’ exposures to external factors can be measured by the so called Greeks.

-- The most important Greeks are delta, gamma, theta, and vega.
+- The most important Greeks are delta, gamma, theta, vega, and rho.